“Do you know what I want to give my parents for Christmas?” he asked calmly. “A new daughter-in-law.”

 - He convinces the “Powers That Be” that sending you both to a particular place for your honeymoon just so he can participate in a brief mission — and then get back to honeymooning — is a really bad idea.

 - You get a call on your first wedding anniversary from your husband’s office while he is deployed and the guy relays a message in your own “special code.”
 That co-worker may have been really baffled, but you felt really loved.

-- He walks in the house in his DCUs and combat boots — carrying an armload of roses.
-Oh, be still my heart! ?
+- He walks in the house in his DCUs and combat boots — carrying an armload of flowers.
+Oh, be still my heart!